-- The purpose of this ASRE is to establish mandatory requirements and to provide explanatory guidance on the assurance practitioner's professional responsibilities when an assurance practitioner undertakes an engagement to review historical financial information, other than a financial report, and on the form and content of the assurance practitioner's review report. - 4 For purposes of this ASRE, an assurance practitioner is a person or an organisation, whether in public practice, industry, commerce or the public sector, involved in the provision of assurance services. - 5 For purposes of this ASRE, historical financial information, other than a financial report includes: - (a) specific components, elements, accounts or items of a financial report, such as: - (i) a single financial statement, for example, an income statement or balance sheet; - (ii) accounts receivable; - (iii) impairment of asset accounts; - (iv) inventory;
+- The purpose of this ASRE is to establish mandatory Requirements and to provide Explanatory Guidance on the assurance practitioner's professional responsibilities when undertaking an engagement to review historical financial information, other than a financial report, and on the form and content of the assurance practitioner's review report. - 4 For purposes of this ASRE, an assurance practitioner is a person or an organisation, whether in public practice, industry, commerce or the public sector, involved in the provision of assurance services. - 5 For purposes of this ASRE, historical financial information, other than a financial report includes: - Specific components, elements, accounts or items of a financial report, such as: - A single financial statement, for example, an income statement or balance sheet. - Accounts receivable. - Impairment of asset accounts.

-- (v) the liability for accrued benefits of a defined benefits plan; - (vi) the recorded value of identified intangible assets; - (vii) pro-forma historical financial information and adjustments; - (viii) the liability for "incurred but not reported" claims in an insurance portfolio, including related explanatory notes; - (b) other information derived from financial records, such as: - (i) a schedule of externally managed assets and income of a private pension plan, including related explanatory notes; - (ii) a schedule of net tangible assets, including related explanatory notes; - (iii) a schedule of disbursements in relation to a leased property, including related explanatory notes; and - (iv) a schedule of profit participation or employee bonuses, including related explanatory notes; and - (c) financial statements prepared in accordance with a financial reporting framework that is not designed to achieve fair presentation, such as condensed financial statements and an entity's internal "management accounts". - The assurance practitioner shall conduct a review of historical financial information, other than a financial report, in accordance with this ASRE. - Where in rare and exceptional circumstances, factors outside the assurance practitioner's control prevent the assurance practitioner from complying with a relevant mandatory requirement of this ASRE, the assurance practitioner shall: - (a) if possible, perform appropriate alternative procedures; and - (b) document in the working papers:
+- ♦ Inventory. - The liability for accrued benefits of a defined benefits plan. - The recorded value of identified intangible assets. - Pro-forma historical financial information and adjustments. - The liability for "incurred but not reported" claims in an insurance portfolio, including related explanatory notes. - Other information derived from financial records, such as: - ♦ A schedule of externally managed assets and income of a private pension plan, including related explanatory notes. - A schedule of net tangible assets, including related explanatory notes. - ♦ A schedule of disbursements in relation to a leased property, including related explanatory notes - A schedule of profit participation or employee bonuses, including related explanatory notes. - Financial statements prepared in accordance with a financial reporting framework that is not designed to achieve fair presentation, such as condensed financial statements and an entity's internal management accounts. - The assurance practitioner shall conduct a review of historical financial information, other than a financial report, in accordance with this ASRE. - Where in rare and exceptional circumstances, factors outside the assurance practitioner's control prevent the assurance practitioner from complying with a relevant mandatory requirement of this ASRE, the assurance practitioner shall: - (a) if possible, perform appropriate alternative procedures; and

-- (i) the circumstances surrounding the inability to comply; - (ii) the reasons for the inability to comply; and - (iii) justification of how alternative procedures achieve the objectives of the mandatory requirement.
+- (b) document in the working papers: - (i) the circumstances surrounding the inability to comply; - (ii) the reasons for the inability to comply; and - (iii) justification of how alternative procedures achieve the objectives of the mandatory Requirement.

-When the assurance practitioner is unable to perform appropriate alternative procedures, the assurance practitioner shall consider the implications for the assurance practitioner's review report.
+When the assurance practitioner is unable to perform appropriate alternative review procedures, the assurance practitioner shall consider the implications for the review report.